-residential development, past experience in converting existing uses to higher density residential development, market trends and conditions, and regulatory or other incentives to encourage redevelopment.
+Because sites 1-4 are nonvacant and nonvacant sites comprise more than half of Sierra Madre's sites inventory, Government Code Section 65583.2(g)(2) requires that the City analyze the extent to which existing uses may constitute an impediment to additional residential development, past experience in converting existing uses to higher density residential development, market trends and conditions, and regulatory or other incentives to encourage redevelopment.
 In each of the site descriptions which follow, there is a discussion of property owner interest, deteriorated housing conditions, common ownership and other factors that provide substantial evidence to support redevelopment.

 Site 1.
 Rezoning of nine properties on the 200 block of West Mariposa Avenue to R-3-30 (30 to 34 du/acre).
 Properties are currently developed with older single-family, duplex and fourplex units, ranging in age from 1895 to 1948.
-Most units are modest. with a low improvement to land value ratio and numerous units are in substandard condition and exhibiting deferred maintenance.
+Most units are modest, with a low improvement to land value ratio and numerous units are in substandard condition and exhibit deferred maintenance.
 The combined site consists of 25 existing units with a potential net gain of 48 units under the new R-3-30 zoning designation.
 Two of the parcels under common ownership were identified as R3-H (20 units/acre) in the prior Housing Element, and therefore to carry over to the 2021-2029 Element, will allow 20 du/acre by-right for inclusion of 20% low income units (see Housing Element Program #6).
 The three parcels on Lima Street in this site are also under common ownership, and the property owner has contacted the City expressing interest in redevelopment.
 The two parcels at 307 and 313 Mariposa each contain a single-family home and fourplex, and have improvement values which exceed the value of the land.
 Therefore, these two parcels do not meet the substantial evidence test for likely to redevelop, and their six unit net capacity has been subtracted from the realistic site capacity in Table IV-2.

 Site 2.
 Rezoning of ten properties to R-3-20 (20 to 24 du/acre) on Suffolk Avenue.
-Two of the parcels are in the process of a lot mergerhave been combined (30 Suffolk) and are currently in building plan check have an application for development with five apartments, including one restricted to moderate income households.
+Two of the parcels are in the process of a lot merger (30 Suffolk) and are currently in building plan check for development with five apartments, including one restricted to moderate income households.
 The recent buyer of the adjacent properties at 18 Suffolk Avenue and 80 Baldwin Avenue has also expressed an interest in redevelopment to the City.
 Another property owner at 92 Suffolk has approached the City regarding potential lot consolidation and redevelopment with seven units of multi-family housing.
 Existing units identified for redevelopment range in age from 1902 to 1947, have a low improvement to land value ratio, and exhibit deferred maintenance.
 The combined site consists of 13 existing units with a potential net gain of 27 units under the new R-3-20 zoning designation.
 While all but one parcel that comprise this site have land values in excess of the value of the existing improvement, only those properties under common ownership and where the owner has discussed redevelopment with the City are considered as likely to redevelop.
 For purposes of this analysis, properties at 40 Suffolk, 56-58 Suffolk, and 62-66 Suffolk are not assumed to redevelop, reducing the site capacity by 10 net units.
 In addition, the ten-unit apartment building at 90 Suffolk and the well-kept single-family home at 68 Suffolk, while part of the rezoning, are not included in the sites inventory for redevelopment.